dvreeze/yaidom/docs/motivation.rst

 Just like qualified names, expanded names are first-class citizens in yaidom, so one could do very precise namespace-aware querying in yaidom, without caring about the prefixes used in the XML document.

-Another important distinction, at least in my opinion, is that between namespace (un)declarations and scopes (or: in-scope namespaces).
+Another important distinction is that between namespace (un)declarations and scopes (or: in-scope namespaces):

-The latter map prefixes (or the empty string, for the default namespace) to namespace URIs.
-In-scope namespaces of an element are the
+* Both map prefixes (or the empty string for the default namespace) to namespace URIs
-"accumulation" of the namespace declarations in the ancestry of that element.
-The distinction between namespace (un)declarations and in-scope namespaces is needed, because the former actually exists in XML documents, whereas the latter is needed for the resolution of qualified names as expanded names.

-This distinction is prominent in yaidom, because immutable ("functional") Elems hold the scope (in-scope namespaces), but not any namespace declarations, whereas ElemBuilders hold namespace declarations but no scopes.
-Again, immutable Elems must on the one hand contain enough data in order to resolve qualified names, and on the other hand be useful building blocks for larger Elem trees.
-Hence they know about in-scope namespaces (which they need to resolve qualified names), but not about (own) namespace declarations.
-Being "functional", they also do not know about parent elements.
-This is all very different from the mutable elements found in other XML libraries.

-For Elem construction, it is not handy to pass the same Scope again and again while building the Elem tree.
-That is where ElemBuilders come in: they keep namespace declarations but do not know any Scopes, so cannot resolve any qualified names.
-That's just fine, because ElemBuilders are only builders of Elems.
-In other words, ElemBuilders postpone "scope passing" until the last moment.
-Note that very often ElemBuilders are not even needed, if Elems are produced by parsing XML (using one of yaidom's DocumentParsers).

-In a complete Elem tree, we do know where the namespace declarations are, because we can "relativize" each Elem Scope against the Scope of its parent, which produces namespace declarations.
-It turns out that Scopes and Declarations obey some interesting properties, and that we can "calculate" with them.
-The latter helped a lot in keeping many classes in yaidom smaller and simpler than otherwise would have been the case.

-In the context of Anti-XML, see the following `Anti-XML issue`_.
-Yaidom's handling of namespaces and prefixes may not be ideal (we still must keep "namespace context" around somehow), but yaidom clearly models the distinction between qualified names and expanded names, and between namespace declarations and in-scope namespaces (and between ElemBuilders and Elems).
-The model cannot get rid of all namespace clumsiness, but at least the model is clear and practical.
+* Namespace (un)declarations occur on elements, whereas in-scope namespaces are the "accumulated effect" of the namespace (un)declarations of the element's ancestry (or self)
+* Namespace (un)declarations are visible in the XML document, whereas namespace scopes are not
+* Namespace scopes are enough context for resolving a (un)qualified name as a resolved name, whereas (un)declarations are not
+* Both namespace (un)declarations and in-scope namespaces are part of XML terminology (and the JDOM2 API, for that matter)

+In short, both concepts are needed: (un)declarations because they are visible in XML documents, and in-scope namespaces because they are needed for resolving qualified names as resolved names.
+Yaidom indeed makes this distinction clear.

+Yaidom makes yet another distinction, between immutable ("functional") "elements" and immutable "element builders":

+* Being "functional", elements do not know about parents, ancestors, and namespace (un)declarations on ancestors
+* Yet the "net namespace scope" does make sense for such elements, instead of namespace (un)declarations
+* So the functional elements know about scopes, but not about (un)declarations, and for element builders it is the other way around
+* Element builders then are easier to use when creating an element tree from scratch, whereas only elements have the needed context to resolve QNames as ENames
+* Yet the elements are indeed fully "functional" and building blocks for larger element trees
+* Element builders postpone "scope determination"

+Again, there is a place for both concepts: functional elements and element builders.
+Yaidom does clearly make this distinction.
+The reason that this distinction is more prominent in yaidom than in many other XML libraries is that yaidom offers "functional" element trees, whereas most other XML DOM(-like) APIs offer mutable elements that do know about ancestor nodes.

+See also the following `Anti-XML issue`_, about the impedance mismatch between XML's coping semantics (top-down) and functional trees (bottom-up).
+Yaidom tries to tackle this mismatch with clearly defined concepts.

+In yaidom, there are some interesting properties about namespace (un)declarations and scopes.
+For example, the "difference" between a scope and a (parent element) scope is a "declarations", which indeed are the (un)declarations of the element itself.
+These properties indeed help in keeping a lot of yaidom implementation code simpler than otherwise would have been the case.

+Summarized, yaidom cannot take away the clumsiness of passing the same scope repeatedly when creating deeply nested immutable elements, but at least it can offer well-defined concepts (such as qualified names, expanded names, declarations, scopes, immutable elements, immutable element builders) that can be used together in a practical way, thus taking away a lot of .

 .. _`XML Namespaces`: http://www.w3.org/TR/REC-xml-names/
 .. _`Anti-XML issue`: https://github.com/djspiewak/anti-xml/issues/78